kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "Why do you consider it the most scary experience?
 After all, you are not dead yet.
 You have not lost your sense of self either," I quipped.

 "It is deeper than that.
 What had happened was that I fell ill.
 And after I felt well enough to do the things I had been doing, I was suddenly deprived of all purpose.
-Imagine you are driving a car to a particular destination, and suddenly after a pit stop, you forget where you were headed.
+Imagine you are driving a car to a particular destination, and suddenly after a pit stop, you forget where you were headed or why.
 What would you do?"
 Sol asked rhetorically, rather than as a question to me.

-"Losing your memory of where you were headed would be like losing your identity.
-It's almost as if you has lost your [raison d'etre](https://www.vocabulary.com/dictionary/raison%20d%27etre)," I said, trying to be helpful.
+"Losing your memory of where you were headed and why would be like losing your identity.
+It's almost as if you had lost your [raison d'etre](https://www.vocabulary.com/dictionary/raison%20d%27etre)," I said, trying to be helpful.

 "You have hit the nail on the head.
 I had lost my _reason for being_.
 And 'beingness' is what we cherish the most.
 Everything else---sentience, happiness, etc.---comes _after_ the sense of being.
 So, if your sole claim to 'beingness'---your very legitimacy to be on earth---is pulled from under you like a carpet,  will you not feel terrified?"